AI-Driven Stabilization in Power Grids through Controlling Line Admittances

-Although the AAC algorithm effectively suppresses frequency fluctuations in the transient regime [Fig.~7], the steady state stability is not guaranteed due to the system's nonlinearity.
-To evaluate this, we examine the power flow variation $d^{(\ell)}$ in phase space, as defined in Eq.~(4).
+Although the AAC algorithm effectively suppresses frequency fluctuations in the transient regime (Supplementary Fig.~2), the steady state stability is not guaranteed due to the system's nonlinearity.
+To evaluate this, we examine the power flow variation $d^{(\ell)}$ in phase space, as defined in Eq.~(4) of the main text.

-As shown in Fig.~9(a), $\Xi^{(\ell)}$ and $d^{(\ell)}$ exhibit negligible correlation, indicating that transient regime frequency fluctuations and power flow deviations in the steady state are largely independent due to nonlinearity.
-In contrast, Fig.~9(b) reveals that control-induced changes are strongly correlated.
+As shown in Supplementary Fig.~4(a), $\Xi^{(\ell)}$ and $d^{(\ell)}$ exhibit negligible correlation, indicating that transient regime frequency fluctuations and power flow deviations in the steady state are largely independent due to nonlinearity.
+In contrast, Supplementary Fig.~4(b) reveals that control-induced changes are strongly correlated.
 The Pearson correlation coefficient $\rho$ between $\Delta \Xi^{(\ell)}$ and $\Delta d^{(\ell)}$ is approximately 0.81, demonstrating that the AAC algorithm effectively bridges the nonlinearity-induced gap between the two regimes.
 These results confirm that the AAC algorithm simultaneously stabilizes both transient dynamics and steady state in the SHK network.